Sunday morning, I will be appearing on Fox News Sunday with Chris Wallace.

 Trump thought he was talking about a wall and a border and keeping people out.

-And he was talking about that, and the reporter just basically.
+And he was talking about that.

-Well, it's worse than deception.
+And the reporter just basically, well, it's worse than deception.

 It's close to lying about it.

-But anyway, it's all explained at Rush Limbaugh.com, first hour.
+But anyway, it's all explained at rushlimbaugh.com, first hour.

-And another thing I want to direct you to our Rush Revere Facebook page in and of itself.
+And another thing I want to direct you to is our Rush Revere Facebook page in and of itself.

-Uh I keep I keep hyping uh what what is happening there.
+I keep hyping what is happening there.

-We are inviting young readers of the Rush Revere Time Travel Adventures with Exceptional Americans book series, the fourth book is out now, Rush Revere in the Star Spangled Banner.
+We are inviting young readers of the Rush Revere Time Travel Adventures with Exceptional Americans book series.

 And we have contests now and then for the kids to submit videos, and they win prizes and they are awarded first, second, third place, and so forth.

-And I'm just telling you, without spending a lot of time.
+And I'm just telling you, without spending a lot of time, it's mind-boggling what these young kids are producing.

 It's mind-boggling how hard they're working and how creative they are.